Posts

 Image

 Back during the middle of the pandemic, I was lost.
 I remember sleeping 20 hours, eating something, then going back to sleep for another 20.
 It was like that for awhile then I could really tell my health had gone broke.
-Sticking to just 1 good habit leads to more good habits At the time, it did feel meaningless to change anything but I decided to put a HIIT Youtube on and exercise once a day.
-After sticking to that for awhile, there were days when I would want to continue the exercise that autoplays after the video ends.
-Then it led me to add what I can that I thought might be good habits later on which were: Sleeping early and rising early Walking 10,000 steps/day Live on a surplus every month(Income>Spending) Invest 30,000JPY/month Learn a language on Duolingo everyday Eating mekabu seaweed everyday Tweeting everyday about finance Read a quote everyday The results were amazing.
-My investment has grown to more than 400,000JPY in a year.
-My weight has decreased from 104kg during th
+Sticking to just 1 good habit leads to more good habits At the time, I read that one small habit and sticking to it is what I needed to do, but I doubted that just one habit won't change anything.
+But there really wasn't anything I felt doing so I played a HIIT Youtube on and started to exercise once a day.
+For a few days, it was one exercise, eat, then go back to sleep.
+But sticking to that somehow led to another small action, then another, and another.
+There were days when I would want to continue the exercise that automatically plays after the video ends.
+I remember I was so out of shape I needed to skip some of the moves but it got better.
+Then it led me to add more habits over the past two years or so.
+Sleeping early and rising early Walking 10,000 steps/d

 What failing in business taught me②